GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToHostAHack.md

 ### Know Your Audience

-If you are inviting attendees that are outside of your organization, there are multiple things to think about with respect to using Azure and Microsoft Teams.
+If you are inviting attendees that are outside of your organization, there are multiple things to think about with respect to using GCP and Google Chat.

 If you are hosting a hack with a single organization, it is a good practice to identify an event stakeholder in the external organization who can help you plan for your gHacks event.
 The event stakeholder can help you address the following preparation concerns.